climate-action-kits/pxt-fwd-edu/gr11-electriccar-use.md

 ```
 ## Activity 1: Build your Project @showdialog
 Let's build an electric vehicle!
 We are going to complete this in 3 parts: <br>
-1. Build our electric vehicle.
+1. Build our electric vehicle
-2. Add code to make it move.
+2. Add code to make it move
-3. Use our electric vehicle to learn how it works.
+3. Use our electric vehicle to learn how it works
 ![projectrender](https://raw.githubusercontent.com/climate-action-kits/pxt-fwd-edu/main/tutorial-assets/gr11-electriccar-render.png)

 ## Build Step 1 @showdialog